DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Experiments

 For each task, we vary the initial configuration of the object in both training demonstrations and evaluation scenes.
 As shown in Fig. \ref{fig:init-conf}, for \texttt{slide cube}, \texttt{reorient smiley}, \texttt{open AirPods}, \texttt{grasp battery}, and \texttt{flip box}, we vary the object pose within the reachable workspace of the Allegro hand.
 For \texttt{unscrew nut}, we vary how much the nut is screwed onto its mount.
 To ensure consistency across all policy evaluations, within each task, we evaluate all policies on the same 30 random initial object configurations.

-\textbf{Hardware setup:} We conduct our experiments on an Allegro Hand instrumented with a wrist-mounted camera and 6-axis force-torque sensors at the bases of the thumb and index fingers, as shown in Fig. \ref{fig:hw-setup}.
-To capture RGB images, we use a wrist-mounted RealSense D435 camera fitted with a fisheye lens.
-As shown in Fig. \ref{fig:hw-setup}, the fisheye lens is necessary to capture the entire workspace of the hand.
-For the force-torque sensors, we use CoinFT \cite{yoshida2024haptics} sensors.
+\textbf{Hardware setup:} We use an Allegro Hand instrumented with a wrist-mounted camera and 6-axis force-torque sensors \cite{choi2025coinftcoinsizedcapacitive6axis} at the bases of the thumb and index fingers, as shown in Fig. \ref{fig:hw-setup}.
+See the caption of Fig. \ref{fig:hw-setup} for more details.

-\textbf{Policy learning details:} We train CNN-based Diffusion Policies \cite{chi2023diffusionpolicy} for all tasks.
-We use ResNet18 to encode RGB images.
+\textbf{Policy learning details:} We train CNN-based Diffusion Policies \cite{chi2023diffusionpolicy} for all tasks, and use ResNet18 to encode RGB images.
 We use an observation horizon of 2, an action prediction horizon of 16, and an action execution horizon of 8.
 We train policies for 1000 epochs.
 We record demonstrations at 30Hz and downsample to 10Hz for training.
-For \texttt{slide cube}, \texttt{reorient smiley}, \texttt{open AirPods}, \texttt{unscrew nut}, and \texttt{flip box}, we use an image size of [128, 128] pixels.
-To better capture image details for \texttt{grasp battery}, we use an image size of [256, 256] pixels.
+For \texttt{slide cube}, \texttt{reorient smiley}, \texttt{open AirPods}, \texttt{unscrew nut}, and \texttt{flip box}, we use images of size [128, 128] pixels.
+To capture image details for \texttt{grasp battery}, we use [256, 256] pixels.

 \textbf{Question 1) How important is using force-informed actions to the success of imitation learning?}

 For each task, we compare a policy trained on our force-informed targets to a policy trained directly on the observed fingertip positions, which do not account for contact forces.
 For policies trained on the observed fingertip positions, we use the next timestep's observed fingertip position as the action.
 All policies are trained with observations that consist of the RGB image features concatenated with the contact forces and moments for each finger.